Baud-lab/hermes-wire/Step3/README.md

 ## 📘 Overview

+HERMES-WIRE Step 3 is the third stage of the HERMES-WIRE suite (HERitable MicrobiomE Structure — Workflow for Interpreting host–microbiome Relationships & Effects).

 **Step 3** takes **protein FASTA** files (we used **GTDB r207 proteins**) and:

 1) **Annotates** proteins with **eggNOG-mapper** (COG/ENOG, KEGG KO, EC, PFAM).